PERIPHERAL CANALS: WAY PAST, PAST AND PRESENT

-Since the inception of statehood in 1850, redistributing water from northern to southern California has intrigued social visionaries, planners, and engineers..
+Since the inception of statehood in 1850, redistributing water from northern to southern California has intrigued social visionaries, planners, and engineers.

-The image at right outlines the basic alternatives for obtaining water supplies from the Delta: sending water through the Delta; a single peripheral canal to move water around the Delta; and two canals to accomplish the same end.
+The image (Figure 1.0) outlines the basic alternatives for obtaining water supplies from the Delta: sending water through the Delta; a single peripheral canal to move water around the Delta; and two canals to accomplish the same end.
 C-WIN supports none of these options.
 We maintain that regional self-sufficiency in water use, including conservation, recycling and stormwater capture are a far more effective, sustainable, resilient, and cheaper strategy than horrendously expensive and environmentally destructive conveyance systems.